aixcc-public/crs-sandbox/README.md

 | Google    | gemini-1.5-pro  | 2024-04-09     |

 These are utilized by hitting the LiteLLM /chat/completions endpoint, specifying model and message using the OpenAI JSON request format.
+Note that further models will be supported in subsequent iterations.

 # Local Development